 The installation of a new pastor within a church is a time for celebration.
 Our church recently experienced the joy of installing a new pastor, and I had the privilege of making a new pastoral stole as a gift to mark the occasion of the installation within our Church District.

 The pastors are all gathered after the installation service waiting for the official photograph to be taken.
-Within the Lutheran Church – Missouri Synod, red is the traditional liturgical color to be worn for an installation service.
+Within the Lutheran Church-Missouri Synod, red is the traditional liturgical color to be worn for installation service.
 And look at all of the lovely red stoles!
 Within our church body, it is tradition for pastors within the local circuit to attend the installation service of a brother pastor.
 At this installation service, there were a total of seventeen pastors vested in red stoles!
-There is a wealth and abundance in the variety of the pastoral stoles being worn in this photo.
+There is a wealth and abundance in the variety of pastoral stoles being worn in this photo.
 I noted one stole worn by a retired pastor was made using the Ely Crown fabric.
-That stole was a little shorter that stoles made today.
-If one had to guess, the stole most likely dates back to at least the 1960’s or 1970’s, and was most likely made of silk.
-It was worn over a black cassock/white surplice combination, and with the full, elegant cathedral sleeves.
+That stole was a little shorter than stoles made today.
+If one had to guess, the stole most likely dates back to at least the 1960s or 1970s and was most likely made of silk.
+It was worn over a black cassock/white surplice combination and with full, elegant cathedral sleeves.
 Although that look may not be seen as often today as most pastors favor the wearing of the cassock-alb, it still looked very nice.

 Another stole featured a lovely v-back neckline with a large red tassel hanging from the point at the center back.
-The front of this stole was a tone on tone red design.
+The front of this stole was a tone-on-tone red design.
 I wish I had taken a close look at this pastoral stole to see if the design had been woven, or if it had been worked in some type of counted stitch.
-That will remain as a burning question to keep an eye out for a similar look in the future.
+That will remain a burning question to keep an eye out for a similar look in the future.

-There was yet another stole which was intriguing ,as it was some type of counted stitch worked on a red woolen or similar fabric.
+There was yet another stole which was intriguing, as it was some type of counted stitch worked on red woolen or similar fabric.
 The colors in the stitching were very bright and vivid.
-The motifs were small, and worked in rows and columns.
-Without a chance for taking a closer look, one wonders if it were some type of traditional embroidery work either from a Central or South American country, or the other thought was a type of Scandinavian embroidery.
+The motifs were small and worked in rows and columns.
+Without a chance for taking a closer look, one wonders, if it were some type of traditional embroidery work either from a Central or South American country or the other thought, was a type of Scandinavian embroidery.
 That stole will also be on the list for a close look if the future ever presents the opportunity.